wrkode/rag/README.md

 # Rancher Assessment Generator

 Very early work for a report/assessment Rancher tool.
-RAG is currently able to connect to Rancher and list all managed clusters and limited details of the associated nodes (hostname, IPs)
+RAG is currently able to connect to Rancher and list all managed clusters and limited details of cluster and associated nodes.

 ## Requirements